BartBral/Bitbox-editor/README.md

 TO-DO:

-00-Bugfix Slice-mode preset gets broken by our app:
--Just opening and saving a working Slice-mode pad will get rendered broken, because the slice information just gets cut out of the file when saving.
-See here how Slices should be used in this preset.xml: https://raw.githubusercontent.com/BartBral/Bitbox-editor/refs/heads/main/Test_Presets/preset_MOD_comments.xml

 01-Export selected:
 -Multi selection: It will now export all pads in the selection to the same json file.
 This is not what I want; I want that all pads are saved in a separate json.
 This will make it more easy to import one pad later on, when import pad will be integrated.